digicademy-chf/chf_container/README.rst

 This is a pre-release version.
 The following steps are required for the software to move out of beta:

-- Replace Manticore with Meilisearch with a proper conf, possibly via environment variables
+- Removed "dev" indicators to only use public packages

-- Namenforschung and Corpus Vitrearum tested, "dev" stuff removed from template
+In addition, the following features are nice to have:

-In addition, the following features would be nice to have:
+- Apache rewrites for Meilisearch and Oxigraph as required
 - Clarification on setting up SSL certificates